Earlier this fall, the Smithsonian’s National Museum of African Art transferred ownership of 29 Benin bronzes to Nigeria.

 However, the case isn’t necessarily closed.
 The judge invited RSG to file an amended complaint and Farmer-Paellman explained that she plans to do so.
 There are more Benin artworks at stake: a 2021 evaluation concluded that the 29 bronzes returned to Nigeria were looted from Benin, but an additional six are still being reviewed.

-Farmer-Paellman, who founded RSG in 2000, is herself a descendant of slaves brought to the U.S. from the kingdom of Benin.
+Farmer-Paellman, who founded RSG in 2000, is herself a descendant of enslaved people brought to the U.S. from the kingdom of Benin.
 She said she was happy for the Edo people in Nigeria, but “disappointed that the Smithsonian ignored our interest to have access to the relics and denies the slave trade origin of the bronzes.”

 The director pointed out that the Benin bronzes were made in part from manillas, or brass and copper rings used as a form of currency in west Africa.
-Manillas were likely introduced by Portuguese traders who exchanged them for slave laborers.
+Manillas were likely introduced by Portuguese traders who exchanged them for enslaved laborers.

 The museum “refused to accept our claim as co-owners of the Benin bronzes, but we are the heirs of the people who paid for the 16th- to 19th-century relics with their lives,” Farmer-Paellman added.